192522 – University Health Traditional Track

 - 2-Step TB Test

-Every TMC employee, including interns, is also bound by the company’s non-smoking policy, which includes time when not at work.
+All UH employees, including interns, are bound by the company’s policy against tobacco and vaping use, which includes time when not at work.

 Intern Selection Process